Our Step by Step Planning Guide

 Remember!
 Food or beverage served in any campus space must be provided by either Brown Catering or an approved Brown vendor.
 For more information, please see the list of Brown First vendors.

 STEP 8: Make Your Event Safe & Accessible

 Consider your audience.
 If your event is open to the public, be sure to utilize a space that is accessible to attendees with mobility concerns.
 For more information, visit the Student Accessibility Services (SAS) website.

 Have your event reviewed by the Department of Public Safety if you are expecting more than 100 people.
 Larger events require consideration of guest safety in the event of an emergency.

 If you are expecting more than 300 people, have your event reviewed by the Fire Safety Office.
 State law requires that any event of 300 or more be reviewed for potential assignment of a Fire Marshal.

 STEP 9: Advertise Your Event!

-Register your event with the University Event Calendar and advertise in the Today@Brown.
-(Note: posting on the Event Calendar is required in order to take advantage of the Promotional Screens or Today @ Brown)
+Register your event with the University Event Calendar and advertise in the [email protected].
+(Note: posting on the Event Calendar is required in order to take advantage of on-campus promotional screens or Today @ Brown)

 Become a part of Featured Events at Brown (Distributed every Monday to subscribers, including local and regional editors and reporters, Featured Events is a great way to publicize your on-campus happenings.
 See link for subscription information and submission guidelines).